-Despite being built on a distinctly suburban site, the showhome maximises the views it’s been given, and its name, Tongariro, fits right in.
+Despite being built on a distinctly suburban site, this house maximises the views it’s been given, and its name, Tongariro, fits right in.

 The house itself is north-facing, and every room and window has been placed with the purpose of capturing the surrounding scenery.
-There are mountain views to either side, and lake views to the front.
-And that’s just from first storey…so amplify that from the second storey!
+There are mountain views to either side and lake views to the front.
+And that’s just from the first storey…so amplify that from the second storey!

 The kitchen window faces West and offers an amazing glimpse of Ruapehu and Tongariro.
 “It’s so special – the window is right over the hob, so it’s almost like having a splashback of the mountains!” laughs Kristy.
 Then on the eastern side of the home you’ve got views over Mount Tauhara!

 The interior has been carefully considered, too, too afford maximum privacy.

 Where there’s another house blocking the view, the team has put in a solid wall – but then added a feature in lieu of that stunning outlook.
 For example, cedar panelling and a “very sexy” Rinnai Linear gas-fire in the living room.

 So, every room in the home either has a feature, or a view…or both.
 The overall effect is superb – creating a space where even though you’re in a suburban environment, it’s easy to forget!